broxus/locklift/README.md

 ### locklift.factory.accounts

-This module provides possibility to interact with contracts directly e.g.
+This module provides the possibility to interact with contracts directly e.g.

 ```typescript
 myContract.methods.mint({}).send({